devjona/weather-react/README.md

 * Smarter search, searc suggestions, typo-correction.

 ## Fun stuff to innovate:
 I'd like to make this page responsive to the search results that appear.
-Whether it's with subtle animations, learning to work with SVG graphics, or toggling classes based on change of state and search results to change the theme of the page (day, night, sunny, cloudy, rainy, etc.), it's a challenge to take user input, return API data, and present it in a very delightful way.
+Whether it's with subtle animations, learning to work with SVG graphics, or toggling classes based on change of state and search results to change the theme of the page (day, night, sunny, cloudy, rainy, etc.), it's a fun challenge to take user input, return API data, and present it in a very delightful way.

 ## Solutions:
 I will update this section with comments on the solutions to the issues and goals from the sections above.